int2001/RF100-Firmware/README.md

 - It has the Marlin 1.1.5 features and bugfixes
 - It can be compiled and uploaded with the latest Arduino 1.8.x versions
-- The direction ef the knob is corrected.
+- The direction of the knob is corrected.
 Turning it clockwise scrolls down in the menu
 - The sensitivity of the knob is improved
 - You can now use the knob for bed-levelling rather than just the screws (I use the screws anyway)
-- The printable area is significantly increased. __CAUTION:__ You need to increaase the print bed, e.g., by clipping the glass from a 13x18 cm picture frame to the build plate.
-Be sure to lower the print bed entirely and then level the bed again.
+- The printable area is significantly increased to 105x120x100.

 ## How do I use this?